 Also available is the Luke 14:28 network for treasurers and others involved in money matters.
 If you post a question, someone from the finance team or a different parish will provide an answer.

-We have a small team of Honorary Stewardship Advisers who visit parishes to work with them to encourage generous giving, with training and support from the Stewardship Team.
+We have a small team of Honorary Stewardship Advisers who visit parishes to work with them to encourage generous giving, with training and support from the Giving and Funding team.
 A role description is downloadable below.
 If you are interested in joining this team, please contact Sue Whitehead.

 A Giving Insight survey was carried out in 2011 to generate greater understanding of how givers act, how they think about their giving, and what motivates them.
 Parishes can use the results to better understand how to motivate people to give more generously.
 Download the survey, the summary leaflet and the full report below for more information.